 21. Visit the aviary in Kowloon Park and go for a swim in the public pool.

 22. Check out Hong Kong Park’s old Grade II listed buildings and greenhouses.

-23. Go off track and hunt down Hung Shin Temple in Sai Kung, which was originally built in 1889 and part of an award-winning restoration project in 2002 to rectify damage done by typhoons and monsoons.
+23. Go off track and hunt down Hung Shin Temple in Sai Kung, which was originally built in 1889 and part of an award-winning restoration project in 2002 to rectify the damage done by typhoons and monsoons.

 24. Hire bikes and cycle around Tai Po’s reservoir promenade.

 25. Explore the UNESCO Hong Kong Global Geopark of China and all its quirky rocks.

 26. Take a walk and bird-spot in the Wetlands Park.

 27. Visit Kandoorie Farm to experience an urban farm and wildlife sanctuary.

 28. Check out the newly-opened Tai Kwun Heritage and Arts Centre.
 The old police station barracks and Victoria Jail have been restored beautifully to house heritage exhibitions with stories from the local neighbourhood, art galleries, and host one-off events.